osy/XG_Mobile_Station/Docs/Build_Guide.md

 ## Additional Parts
 * [XG Mobile connector cable](https://www.a-accessories.com/asus-connection-cable-62505-79153.htm)
-* A DC7450 connector power supply if for XGM Dock builds ([e.g. Dell 330W](https://www.dell.com/en-us/shop/dell-330w-74mm-ac-adapter/apd/450-bbqg/pc-accessories))
+* A DC7450 connector power supply if you do not have an XG Station Pro PSU and built the board with the barrel jack connector ([e.g. Dell 330W](https://www.dell.com/en-us/shop/dell-330w-74mm-ac-adapter/apd/450-bbqg/pc-accessories))
-* M2.5 screw is highly recommended to secure the cable to the board (through the post in J17).
 * SPI flasher is needed to program the firmware for the TI PD charger.
 You can also use a RaspberryPi with [Flashrom](https://wiki.flashrom.org/RaspberryPi) for this purpose.
 * ST-LINK v2 is needed to program the STM32 MCU.
 You can buy a cheap clone from AliExpress for under $10 but note that the pinout listing printed on the dongle may be incorrect.